Getting to Pattaya

 Hire a Car

 Hiring a car from Suvarnabhumi Airport is a great idea if you’re planning to explore beyond Pattaya during your visit.
 Although public transport is readily available in the city, having your own car does give you that extra bit of freedom to travel and explore at your leisure.
 Obviously, it goes without saying that you need to feel comfortable and confident driving in a foreign country and have a good knowledge of their road laws before jumping behind the wheel.

 There are various well known car hire companies who operate out of Suvarnabhumi Airport, however, to secure the best deal possible we strongly suggest booking your car hire in advance online.
 That way your car will be ready and waiting when you get off the plane.

 Flights to Bangkok

-Bangkok’s Suvarnabhumi Airport is one of the busiest and most sophisticated airports in Asia with the second largest terminal building in the world.
-Airlines from around the globe operate out of this dominating airport and provide thousands of flights everyday to and from worldwide destinations.
+Bangkok’s Suvarnabhumi Airport is one of the busiest and most sophisticated airports in Asia.
+It has the second largest terminal building in the world.
+Airlines from around the globe operate out of this airport providing thousands of flights everyday to and from worldwide destinations.
 The spacious passenger terminal handles both international and domestic flights.
 It provides connections to all airports in Thailand as well as most major global destinations.
-The airport has a huge passenger terminal and is made up of no less than 7 levels and 7 concourses, providing passengers with everything they could possibly need and more.
+The airport has a huge passenger terminal with everything you could possibly need.
+There are no less than 7 levels and 7 concourses.
 It also has a direct high speed rail link to the centre of Bangkok where it links up with the BTS Sky Train.